BenWestgate/Bails/README.md

 This repository contains a script that installs Bitcoin Core to Tails and creates a Bails wallet.

-Bitcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+<b>Bitcoin Core</b> connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface.

-Tails is a portable operating system that protects against surveillance and censorship.
+<b>Tails</b> is a portable operating system that protects against surveillance and censorship.
 It connects to the Internet exclusively through the anonymity network Tor.

 [Bitcoin Core :: About](https://bitcoincore.org/en/about/)